 for all $(v,g)$ and all $i \in N$. \end{theorem}

+Independence of the axioms of Theorem \ref{efficient-fair main} is shown in Appendix \ref{appendix: independence_network}.
 Although the axioms resemble those in Theorem~\ref{operator main result}, the proof strategy differs.
 Here, we do not rely on the technique of \citet{Casajus2015}.
 Instead, we use the characterization in Theorem~\ref{f-ESS network 1}, which naturally fits the local fairness preservation property.
 The detailed proof is provided in Appendix~\ref{Appendix_proof_communication}.